-A probe may be inserted to determine its depth and direction.
+A probe may be inserted to determine a fistula's depth and direction.
 By looking through an anoscope (a short, rigid tube) inserted into the rectum and exploring with the probe, the doctor may locate the internal opening of the fistula.
 Inspection with a sigmoidoscope (see Endoscopy Endoscopy Endoscopy is an examination of internal structures using a flexible viewing tube (endoscope).
-Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more ), which is a much longer viewing scope, also helps the doctor locate the internal opening of the fistula and helps the doctor determine whether the problem is being caused by cancer, Crohn disease, or another disorder.
+Endoscopy can also be used to treat many disorders because doctors are able to pass instruments... read more ), which is a much longer viewing scope, also helps the doctor locate the internal opening of the fistula and determine whether the problem is being caused by cancer, Crohn disease, or another disorder.
 Colonoscopy is done if the doctor suspects Crohn disease (see diagnosis of Crohn disease Diagnosis Crohn disease is an inflammatory bowel disease where chronic inflammation typically involves the lower part of the small intestine, the large intestine, or both and may affect any part of the... read more ).

 Treatment of Anorectal Fistula

-For fistulas caused by Crohn disease, drugs
+For fistulas caused by Crohn disease, medications